messer979/TCP-Messaging-Tool/README.md

 The program is very user friendly - just follow the prompts.

-**If you do not want to install python - simply download the TCPy for WMOS.exe file. **
+**If you do not want to install python - simply download the TCPy for WMOS.exe file.**

+**Recommend using version two from now on.
+Please open issues if error with version two is encountered.
+It has not been tested much.**

 ## Features:
 - Rapidly send messages to the same connection